(Last Updated On: 12th October 2019)

 The Good Old Chippie

 Ahem, yes well.
 Again, it’s not haute cuisine, but if you’re from a far away land where they don’t exist, think of a visit to a chippie as a cultural pursuit.
 Now, it may just be basic, deep fried crap, but there’s a big difference between good crap and run of the mill crap.
-So make sure you seek out one of the good stuff at either The Gorgie Fish Bar, The Tailend or arguably the best of the best, L’Alba D’Oro.
+So make sure you seek out one of the good stuff at either The Gorgie Fish Bar, L’Alba D’Oro, Globetrotter or Eatalias.

 Meals for £10-ish